kakrusch/docana-project-luka/README.md

 1. got the 4 largest subreddits and put it in a dataframe to access it better and save it in a csv file so that we didnt have to load the data every time
     - AskReddit, League of Legends, Relationships, TIFU
 2. then, we custom tokenize the subreddits.
 We removed the punctuation for all tokens except for the O.K and made every lower except for Ok and O.K
+        - for the verisions of ok case and punctuation matters: Ok vs ok vs O.K., but for other words it introduced too much noise
 3. we got all the oks in each subreddits and got a list of all the oks that appeared in every single subreddit (more than 5 times to generate mostly good embeddings).
     - 'okay', 'ok', 'Ok', 'O.K', 'okey', 'k'
 4. We built a skipgram word2vec model and trained a model for each subredit and save it to be easily loaded whenever we needed it.